Bulldog Urinary Cystine Stones

 i am just at a loss and exhausted so if there is any input or sites I can look at for advice it would be greatly appreciated!!

-Bulldog cystine bladder stones are common to the breed especially younger male bulldogs yet constitute less than 2% in other breeds.
-The stone formation is likely due to your bulldog genetics and is thought to be a metabolic defect of your bulldog kidneys processing of cystine.
+Answer for Bulldog Urinary Cystine Stones Dear Shelly those stones are common to the breed especially younger male bulldogs yet constitute less than 2% in other breeds.
+The stone formation is likely due to your bulldog genetics and is thought to be a metabolic defect of your bulldog kidneys’ processing of cystine.

 Strict dietary compliance is necessary to try and keep the urine PH neutral or higher (alkaline) and lower proteins.
-There are a few prescription veterinary diets available such us proplan HA and Hills Ud, increase water intake is also important (dilute urine).
+There are a few prescription veterinary diets available such as Proplan HA and Hills Ud, increasing water intake is also important (dilute urine).

 Dr. Kraemer Vet4Bulldog